MouseSuite/rodbfc/README.md

 This project is licensed under the GPL (V3) License - see the [LICENSE](LICENSE_GNU_v3.md) file for details.

 ## Contributing
 Contributions are welcome!
-Please read our [Contribution Guidelines](CONTRIBUTING.md) for more information on how to get started.
+Please contact (ajoshi@usc.edu)[mailto:ajoshi@usc.edu] for further discussion.

 ## Issues and Support
 If you encounter any issues or need assistance, please create a [Jira Issue](https://bitbucket.org/brainsuite/rodbfc/jira) in our repository.